aldefouw/react_query_builder/README.md

 Need to coerce your displayed data into a different data type?
 No problem.

-Use the following format with your QueryBuilder model:
+Use the following format with your QueryBuilder model (e.g. ReactQueryBuilder::QbPerson).

 ```
 #Define your column types here
 def self.type_overrides
 	{
 		:column_name_1 => :decimal,
 		:column_name_2 => :integer,
 		:column_name_3 => :string,
 	}
 end

 #Define the behavior of how you data is displayed by defining your column names by hand
 #You can use 'super' to inerhit the default behavior

 def column_name_1
   t = super
   #Do whatever you want with the inherited behavior
 end

 def column_name_2
   super
 end

 def column_name_3
   super
 end
 ```